real estate dispute arbitration in West Coxsackie, New York 12192

 Arbitration War Story: The West Coxsackie Real Estate Dispute

-The dispute began in August when Suzanne entered into a contract with Michael Reeves, a developer from Albany, who intended to build a small cluster of eco-friendly cottages.
+The dispute began in August when Suzanne entered into a contract with the claimant, a developer from Albany, who intended to build a small cluster of eco-friendly cottages.
 After an initial $50,000 earnest money deposit and a signed agreement, Suzanne alleged that Michael failed to secure necessary zoning permits and repeatedly delayed closing.
 Michael, on the other hand, claimed material misrepresentations regarding the property’s use restrictions, which Suzanne had allegedly concealed.

 By October, tensions flared when Michael formally withdrew from the deal and demanded his deposit back.
-Suzanne refused, asserting the contract’s “as is” clause and citing his breach of timely performance.
+Suzanne refused, asserting the contract’s as is” clause and citing his breach of timely performance.
 Both parties agreed to arbitration in mid-November, hoping to avoid costly litigation.

 Michael sought to recover not only his $50,000 deposit but $75,000 in damages for lost development opportunities, citing an executable contingency clause tied to permit issuance.
 Suzanne counterclaimed for $20,000 in unpaid property taxes and legal fees related to the dispute.